pbs-assess/seesaw/notes.md

 **Seesaw vs. sawtooth??**

+A warning...

 Seesaw year effects in index standardization: why they happen and how to avoid them

 Data integration across scientific surveys: what causes oscillating year effects and how to avoid them

-A cautionary tale about spatiotemporal index standardization with irregular sampling
+A warning about spatiotemporal index standardization with irregular sampling

 ## Journals